-It is also perhaps necessary to distinguish between intersex infants, who in some cases are assigned a gender contrary to their genetic sex, and children with a Gender Identity Disorder (GID, aka transsexual).
+It is also perhaps necessary to distinguish between intersex infants, who in some cases are assigned a gender contrary to their genetic sex, and children with a Gender Identity Disorder (GID, aka transsexual), also often termed Gender Dysphoria.
 While very young intersex infants have no say in their sex assignment or reassignment (which is usually done before they are 24 months old), transsexual children consciously reject the gender in which they are being brought up at some point between two years old and puberty.

 With the increasing awareness and more favourable publicity given to transsexualism, MTF children who in the past would have suppressed their female gender, or at least defer dealing with it openly until reaching adulthood, are now coming forward while still a child.
 In most cases their families respond very positively and supportively, but occasions of outraged parents and internal family battles about how to deal with a would-be daughter will never cease completely.

-While recent trends are somewhat encouraging, young transsexuals (under 20) seeking and obtaining medical help and treatment are still vastly outnumbered (10 or 20 to 1?) by their older counterparts - most of whom bitterly regret their years of delay.
-Also, young transgirls tend to immediately go stealth after transition, and the girls pictured on this page are exceptionally brave about their transsexuality - or had little choice as they were out'ed by the media.
+Young transgirls tend to immediately and successfully go stealth after transition, unlike their older counterparts.
+The girls pictured on this page are thus exceptionally brave about their transsexuality - or had little choice as they were out'ed by the media.

 It is quite possible for these factors to disagree and contradict, e.g. a post-operative transsexual person may well have a male birth certificate, a male karyoptype (XY genes), no internal female sex organs but female appearing genitalia and sexual characteristics, live as a woman and believe that she is a woman.